adarnimrod/eb-prune/README.rst

 Testing
 -------

-Tests require Python 2.7, Python 3.3 or later and Tox and are run by running :code:`tox`.
-Also, Travis CI is used to test on multiple Python versions for every push.
+Various linters are configured with `pre-commit <https://pre-commit.com/>`_.
+Those are run in CI in `GitLab
+<https://git.shore.co.il/nimrod/eb-prune/-/pipelines>`_.
+To run locally, install
+pre-commit and run it.

 Release
 -------

-Releases require Python 2.7 or Python 3.3 or later and Tox.
-To release a new version bump the version in the :code:`VERSION` file and run :code:`tox -e release`.
+Update the version in :code:`VERSION`, commit, tag and push.
+GitLab will do the rest.

 Author
 ------